 Studies show that family therapy is particularly important for families with members who struggle with substance abuse, eating disorders and other behavioral issues.
 When the whole family grows, each member is better off.

-If you’re interested in learning about how I can help pull your family back together, contact me today for a free consultation.
+If you’re interested in learning about how we can help pull your family back together, contact us today for a free consultation.